BradyCronen/NinjaOne-RRM-Chat/README.md

 <img width="1456" height="867" alt="image" src="https://github.com/user-attachments/assets/0a56a627-f0fc-42a6-8a88-d75067d22d1f" />

-The conversation continues, with the full history maintained for the user.
+If the technician wants to reply they must rerun the script with their reply being the custom parameter in Ninja One.
+Once sent the conversation continues, with the full history maintained for the user.

 <img width="2541" height="1177" alt="image" src="https://github.com/user-attachments/assets/8687e5e2-6f1b-49ae-845e-fc5d9762b329" />